 Speaking, singing and chanting should not happen across uncovered consumables (other than consumables to be used by the individual alone).
 Instead consumables should be securely covered, and prior to the receptacle being opened, surfaces should be cleaned, hands must be washed or gloves worn.

 These restrictions apply equally to indoor and outdoor worship.

 Handwashing and use of water

 Practicing good hand hygiene is important.
-Everyone should wash their hands for 20 seconds using soap and water as they enter and leave the building and after coughing, sneezing or blowing their nose.
+Wherever possible, everyone should wash their hands for 20 seconds using soap and water as they enter and leave the building and after coughing, sneezing or blowing their nose

 The water should not be shared and liquid soap should be used.
 Others present should move out of range of any potential splashing.
 Communal towels should not be used.
 If paper towels are used they should be in a dispenser as sharing a packet could spread infection.
 They should also be disposed of carefully.